LEARN

 Orange-fronted Hanging Parrot

-The Orange-fronted Hanging Parrot runs its bill along casuarina needles and twigs, apparently searching for lerp (sugar-filled) insects.
+The Orange-fronted Hanging Parrot runs its beak along casuarina needles and twigs, apparently searching for lerp (sugar-filled) insects.

 Size: